gkursi/geoware/README.md

 or remove `includeBuild` from `settings.gradle.kts` and include it from jitpack.

 ## Credit
-- LiquidBounce - TrackPack patch
+- LiquidBounce - TrackPack patch, Teams module
 - Meteor - system structure inspiration (no code was taken)